 An Integrated Macromolecular and Small Molecule X-ray Crystallography Facility operated jointly by the Department of Chemistry and the Department of Biochemistry and Molecular Biology

-The Department of Chemistry X-ray Crystallography Facility is part of an Integrated Macromolecular and Small Molecule X-ray Crystallography Facility operated jointly by the Department of Chemistry and the Department of Biochemistry and Molecular Biology.
+The Department of Chemistry X-ray Crystallography Facility is part of an Integrated Macromolecular and Small Molecule X-ray Crystallography Facility operated jointly by the Department of Chemistry, the Department of Biochemistry and Molecular Biology and the Huck Institutes of Life Sciences.
 Crystal growth, structure determination and data analysis of both macromolecular and small molecule samples can be performed at the facility.
 In addition to analyzing submitted samples, we encourage students to become trained independent users of the facility.

-The facility houses a Bruker AXS APEX X-ray diffractometer in room 8 Althouse.
+The small-molecule facility houses a Bruker AXS APEX X-ray diffractometer in room 8 Althouse.
 This instrument is equipted with a 4K CCD detector, a molybdenum sealed-tube X-ray source, an X-ray capillary collimator (MonoCap), and a Rigaku-MSC X-Stream 2000 low temperature device.
 The X-Stream generates cryogenic nitrogen gas from room air (no dewars!) and allows experiments to be run from 80 - 280 Kelvin.
-Typically, data collections are run at 90K.
-The data collection computer has software to run single-crystal experiments (SMART) and general area detector experiments (GADDS).
+The data collection computer has software to run single-crystal experiments (SMART).
 Samples can be inspected and prepared for data collection using a Leica MZ7.5 10-80X stereomicroscope.
 The microscope is fitted with a planachromatic objective and cross-polarizing filters.
 Digital images of samples can be captured using the microscope's integrated CCD video camera.
-Data processing and archiving can be performed on an off-line PC workstation using the same software available on the data collection computer.
-This computer also has access to the Cambridge Structural Database, and can display live video from the stereomicroscope.
-A color laser printer is also available for high quality graphics output.

 Samples may be submitted to the facility director for structure determination.
 Samples must be properly labeled and submitted in Room 8 Althouse laboratory.
 However, we encourage users to become trained to conduct their own experiments.
 Training is performed under the supervision of the facility director and the Chemistry faculty, and involves both classroom and laboratory sessions.